 Use Bookaway to find the best deals on transport – buses, planes, trains, and ferries.
 It’ll save you a load of time when organising transport and you’ll probably nab an EPIC DISCOUNT too!

 Book your transport on Bookaway NOW.
 Get the best price for the best ride… then use those savings to buy the best feed in town!Book Your Transport Here!

 Safety in Dublin

 Ireland is a safe country with a low crime rate.
 In the event of an emergency dial 112 or 999 from any phone.

 Maintain safety in Dublin by using common sense, particularly if you plan to get drunk, high, hitchhike, or all of the above!
 The most prevalent crime against tourists, in most urban areas, is pickpocketing.
 Keep your valuables close and avoid lonely streets at night.

-Steer clear of the city streets after bar closing times on weekends.
+Steer clear of the city streets after bar closing times on the busy Dublin weekends.
 Undoubtedly, when highly intoxicated people are roaming around Dublin, shit hits the fan!
 Important to note, the O’Connell Street area tends to attract a lot of drug addicts due to the high number of methadone clinics.